Mukesh Ambani draws nil salary

 Besides Nita Ambani, other non-executive directors include Yogendra P Trivedi, Dipak C Jain, Raghunath A Mashelkar, Adil Zainulbhai, Raminder Singh Gujral, Shumeet Banerji, former SBI chairperson Arundhati Bhattacharya and former CVC K V Chowdary.

 All independent directors got a Rs 1.65 crore commission for the year besides a sitting fee of up to Rs 36 lakh.
-(Agency)
+(PTI)

 Mukesh Ambani draws nil salary